-The Null Permission Manager is the default permission manager and is used if no other ACL manager is specified.
+The Null Permission Manager is the default permission manager for ACLs and is used, if no other ACL manager is specified.
+This is also the case, when no permission is explicitly set.
 If you want to retain ownCloud's current behaviour, then use this permission manager.
 When in effect, the Windows Network Drive app uses a file's attributes (e.g., read-only, and hidden), to determine how the user can interact with the file.
 There are no usage restrictions.